goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.6.
 Utilize all CPU cores

-**TL;DR:** At its basic form, a Node app runs on a single CPU core while all others are left idling.
+**אמ;לק:** At its basic form, a Node app runs on a single CPU core while all others are left idling.
 It’s your duty to replicate the Node process and utilize all CPUs.
 Most of the modern run-times platform (e.g., Kubernetes) allow replicating instances of the app but they won't verify that all cores are utilized - this is your duty.
 If the app is hosted on a bare server, it's also your duty to use some process replication solution (e.g. systemd)

 **Otherwise:** Your app will likely utilize only 25% of its available resources(!) or even less.
 Note that a typical server has 4 CPU cores or more, naive deployment of Node.js utilizes only 1 (even using PaaS services like AWS beanstalk!)